The Art in Architecture - Space

-It could arguably be said that field of Astrophysics tries to understand the biggest and smallest unimaginable of our universe through mathematics.
+It could arguably be said that the field of Astrophysics tries to understand the biggest and smallest unimaginable of our universe through mathematics.
 Religions the metaphysical of our existence through believed truths.
 And the arts?

 I think that through art we in part try to search, to grope through, the unimaginable of ourselves.
 Our being.
 With art we guess.
 We wonder.
 We ask.
 We criticize.
 We briefly juxtapose synapses that ever so fleetingly make sense of it all.
 Creating it or consuming it.
 Senseless ideas and emotions are read by our senses.
 Art doesn’t explain.
 It gives sense.
 Sense through senses.
 And you engage because you have to.
-It is an ravenous and ambiguous beast.
+It is a ravenous and ambiguous beast.